 Section 40101(d) of the Bipartisan Infrastructure Law (BIL) established the Grid Resilience Formula Fund Program, which will provide a total of $459 million each year for five years to States and Indian Tribes.
 The funds available under this program are intended to improve the resilience of the electric grid against disruptive events, such as reducing shut offs due to extreme weather or natural disaster.
 Maine is currently scheduled to receive nearly $2.2 million for each of the next five years.
 Maine tribal nations will also separately be allocated their own funding amount.

-To develop a program that is best suited for Maine, GEO has undertaken a planning process to help establish the objectives of the future funding program.
-Based on the preliminary program requirements, the program objectives should center around resilience and energy justice concerns, such as reducing the frequency and duration of outages in disadvantaged communities..
-Following the grant award, GEO will stand up a competitive funding process to issue grants to eligible entities in the state.
+To receive the state formula allocation, the GEO must submit a program plan to DOE detailing the objectives, metrics, and criteria that will guide future funding decisions under the program.
+Based on the preliminary program requirements, the program objectives should center around resilience and energy justice concerns, such as reducing the frequency and duration of outages in disadvantaged communities.
+Following the grant award, GEO plans to stand up a competitive funding process to issue grants to eligible entities in the state.

-Update as of September 1, 2022: The Department of Energy extended the application deadline for states and tribes to submit plans for the grid resilience funds from September 30, 2022 to March 31st, 2023.
-In response to the recent announcement, the GEO plans to hold a public hearing later in the fall on the proposed program objectives.
-The GEO will submit a plan for the funding in advance of the new March 31, 2023 deadline.
-The date and meeting information for the public hearing will be shared at a future date.
+On September 1, 2022, the DOE extended the application deadline for states and tribes to submit plans for the grid resilience funds from September 30, 2022 to March 31st, 2023.
+DOE released additional guidance with several updates to the original federal program guidelines in late November.
+Following the public hearing, the GEO will submit a plan for the funding in advance of the new March 31, 2023 deadline.
+The GEO will apply for the combined 2022 and 2023 funding allocations in this year's application, totaling close to $4.4 million.

 GEO held a virtual informational webinar on August 9, 2022.
 Meeting materials are posted below.